vbotka/ansible-freebsd-iocage/README.md

 shell> ansible-playbook freebsd-iocage.yml -t freebsd_iocage_runner -e freebsd_iocage_runner_exec='fetch_134R,create_134R_101,vnet_101'
 ```

-The idempotency of the commands depend on the attributes *creates*,
+The idempotency of the commands depends on the attributes *creates*,
 *removes*, *when*.
 For example, the commands below are idempotent

 * Fetch 13.4-RELEASE if *releases/13.4-RELEASE* isn't already created.